devappd/emscripten-build/README.md

     .then(bootstrap => bootstrap.install());
 ```

 You may set different parameters for the `configure`, `build`, `install`, and `clean` steps.
-You may also list multiple named configs in this config file.
+You may also list multiple named configs in the `emscripten.config.js` file.
 See later in this document for the configuration format.

 ## Installation